HISTORY

 The benefits of early applied music (that is, actually learning to play an instrument - piano being "highest on the list") are incredible.
 However, the method of teaching has to be appropriate, workable and enjoyable.

-Intrigued with the learning process, Karla read Dr. Maria Montessori's books, Dr. Suzuki's books and others, and coupled with the memory of the way she learned to play and read music notation as a young child, she developed her successful piano and violin curriculum for young children.
+Intrigued with the learning process, Karla read Dr. Maria Montessori's books, Dr. Suzuki's books and others, and coupled with the memory of the way she learned to read music as a young child before adults realized she was already reading music notation, she developed her successful piano and violin curriculum for young children.
 She had studio programs as well as pre-school programs in her area, then set up a pre-school piano program in the US and Canada for a major piano company in the late 1980's.
 She used the latest technology at that time - would you believe, audio cassette tapes?!

 She has continued her interest in technology over the years.
-She has an inter-active piano app which teaches beginners as young as three-years-old (some even younger!) how to play the piano using only a tablet, or touch screen computer.
-With both non-touch screens and touch screens the app also works with a midi keyboard or controller as well.
+She has an inter-active piano app which teaches beginners as young as three-years-old (some even younger!) how to play the piano - and read music notation.
+The app works with touch screens - or can be used with a midi keyboard or controller that can be attached to a computer or tablet with either a touch or non-touch screen.
 It is quite amazing to watch young children immediately understand and play the keyboard with the Anybody Can Play PIANO app.
 Children truly can use this app independently.

 Studies have shown that learning to play an instrument promotes incredible brain development…mainly because both sides of the brain need to work together.
 The younger the instruction begins, the greater the development….and this is transferable to other skills.